Ja'Din shootdown incident

 On 18 June 2017, a United States Navy F/A-18E shot down a Syrian Air Force Su-22 Fitter with an AIM-120 AMRAAM missile after it reportedly attacked Kurdish Syrian Democratic Forces positions in the town of Ja'Din.
-It was the first time the U.S. shot down a manned aircraft since 1999 and the first with the F/A-18E/F variant.
+It was the first time the U.S. shot down a crewed aircraft since 1999 and the first with the F/A-18E/F variant.

 The downing triggered quick condemnation from Russia and Syria with both nations claiming it to be a violation of international law and Syrian sovereignty.
 The Syrian pilot, Captain Ali Fahd, successfully ejected from his aircraft and was found alive by Syrian troops one day later in the village of Shuwaihat.
-The F/A-18E pilot, Lieutenant Commander Michael Tremel was awarded the Distinguished Flying Cross in September 2018 for his actions during the incident.
+The F/A-18E pilot, Lieutenant Commander Michael Tremel, was awarded the Distinguished Flying Cross in September 2018 for his actions during the incident.

 Background

 The United States and other Coalition partners began combat operations in Syria on 23 September 2014 against the Islamic State of Iraq and the Levant and al-Nusra Front.
 Before operations began the Syrian Government stated that "any action of any kind without the consent of the Syrian Government would be an attack on Syria".
 However, when the first airstrikes began the Syrian military did not respond and set radar to passive.
 Syria's foreign minister later suggested that Syria and the US-led Coalition were on the same side.
-The Coalition wouldn't attack Syrian Military positions until September 2016 when warplanes from the United States, Australia, Denmark, and the United Kingdom launched 37 airstrikes on Syrian forces in Deir ez-Zor Airport killing 106 soldiers.
+The Coalition wouldn't attack Syrian military positions until September 2016 when warplanes from the United States, Australia, Denmark, and the United Kingdom launched 37 airstrikes on Syrian forces in Deir ez-Zor Airport killing 106 soldiers.
 In response Syria canceled a ceasefire forged by diplomats from the United States and Russia.
 The Coalition claimed it had misidentified the Syrian soldiers as ISIL militants while Syria claimed it as a deliberate attack.